eclipse/repairnator/doc/repairnator-config.md

 This attribute is mandatory for RTScanner.

 The RTScanner scans Travis CI regularly to detect newly created jobs from whitelisted repository.
-This attribute defines the duration in second between each request to Travis CI API for getting new jobs.
+This attribute defines the duration in seconds between each request to Travis CI API for getting new jobs.
 It takes as input an integer which defines the number of seconds between each request.

 Its default value is `10`.